unm-historiography/2016-fall/new-historiography/outlines/David-Outline?.md

+I wrote mine, read other peoples, and am now having a existental crisis.
+Please forgive what follows.

 Historical Universality-of the act of creating histories which seek to be applicable to all peoples-is a persistant theme in many different writings.
 While not all authors directly attempt to create a universal history, nor is the concept dominant in all time periods, many authors and historiographical trends can still be related to the concept.

 Universal history as a discrete field is a relatively modern concept, yet the "idea" of universality can be traced further back.
 They were not, however, “impartial”, nor did they attempt to be so; almost all authors “choose” a culture, for which their analysis was written.
 They attempted to explain what made this culture “special”,